Threat Intelligence Frameworks

 The primary step is to outline that assets you would like to guard.
 These embrace systems, data, software, and different digital assets.
-These area unit selected supported their criticality.
-Before you visit the part of choosing threat intelligence tools, associate degree assessment ought to be manufactured from your systems, network, and knowledge that’s being hold on so as to work out their criticality.
+This area unit selected supported their criticality.
+Before you visit the part of choosing threat intelligence tools, associate degree assessment ought to be manufactured from your systems, network, and knowledge that’s being held on so as to work out their criticality.

 2. Define Specific Goals

 You must be terribly clear regarding what you would like to attain along with your threat intelligence framework.
 Some common goals are:

 The kind of tools that may be used depends greatly on the goals that are set.
 However, the tools loosely be 3 categories:

 Collection: Gathering information from numerous sources.

 Related Product: Certified Threat Intelligence Analyst | CTIA

 4. Continuous Refinement